-Option Description Protocol Specifies Protocol used for HTTP device.
-This option is set to IPv4 or IPv6 .
-This option is set to IPv4 by default.
-VLAN Enables Vlan for HTTP device.
-This option is set to Enable or Disable .
-This option is set to Disable by default.
-VLAN ID Shows the Vlan ID for the HTTP device Vlan Priority Shows the Vlan Priority for the HTTP device.
-DHCP Enables or disables DHCP for this HTTP device.
+Option Description DHCP Enables or disables DHCP for this HTTP device.
 This option is set to Enabled by default.
 IP Address Specifies IP address for the HTTP device.
 Subnet Mask Specifies subnet mask for the HTTP device.
 Autoconfiguration Enables or disables the IPv6Autoconfiguration for the HTTP Device.
-When set to Enabled, IPv6 Address and Gateway are retrieved from the Autoconfiguration mechanism.
+When set to Enabled, IPv6 Address and Gateway are retrieved from Autoconfiguration mechanism.
+IPv6 Address IPv6 Unicast address for this HTTP Device.
 Prefix Length IPv6 Prefix Length (0~127) for this HTTP Device.
-IPv6 Address IPv6 Unicast address for this HTTP Device.
-Gateway Specifies a gateway for the HTTP device.
+Gateway Specifies gateway for the HTTP device.
 DNS info via DHCP Enables or disables DNS Information from DHCP.
 This option is set to Enabled by default.
 Primary DNS Specifies the primary DNS server IP address for the HTTP Device.
 Secondary DNS Specifies the secondary DNS server IP address for the HTTP Device.
-URI (will obtain from DHCP server if not specified) Obtain URI from the DHCP server if not specified.
-TLS Authentication Configuration Specifies the option for TLS authentication configuration.
+URI (will obtain from DHCP server if not specified) Obtain URI from the DHCP server if not specified TLS Authentication Configuration Specifies the option for TLS authentication configuration.
 View or modify the device's boot TLS Authentication Mode.
 This option is set to One Way by default.
 None means the HTTP server and the client will not authenticate each other for this boot.
-Root Certificate Configuration Import, delete, or export the root certificate.